Friday, December 09, 2005

 A Lost Scrap of Tobit from the Schoyen Collection

 It has been little noticed that the website of the Schoyen Collection contains a hitherto unpublished scrap of 4Q196, a papyrus copy of the Aramaic version of the book of Tobit.
-A high resolution photo of the fragment can be seen here.
+(Edit 2019: A high resolution photo of the fragment has been taken down from the Schoyen Collection website.)

 Here is a transcription of the text followed by a translation: